-Expect to hear words of welcome from administrators and a plug from the PTA.
-Schools usually include a brief history of the school, an overview of educational philosophy, a mission statement and perhaps a list of extracurricular activities.
-This overview period is a good time for parents to ask about the bus schedule, school lunches, physical education requirements, dress code and other general information.
+At an open house, expect to hear words of welcome from administrators and a plug from the PTA.
+Schools usually include a brief school history, an educational philosophy, a mission statement and a list of extracurricular activities or clubs.
+This overview period is a good time for parents to ask about the bus schedule, school lunches, physical education requirements, dress code and more.

-After the open house, look at SAT scores, attendance records and grade-point averages.
+After the school session, look at SAT scores, attendance records and grade-point averages.
 Follow up with phone calls and emails if you have questions.

-Schedule a time to observe a class in session.
+If it’s not part of the tour, schedule a time to observe a class in session.
 This will give you a good idea of the teaching style and classroom setting.
 Are the desks arranged in groups or in rows facing the teacher?
-This is typically an indication of the amount of student interaction that is encouraged in that classroom.
+What materials does the classroom have for the students?
+Are the students enthusiastic about learning?

 Talk to other parents about the school.
 Most parents are happy to share their thoughts.

 Some schools offer programs that allow you and your child to learn more from a student’s perspective.
 If not, ask administrators if they can connect your child with a student at the school.